-Direct (Scope 1) GHG emissions: (a) gross direct (Scope 1) GHG emissions; (b) gases included in GRI 305-1 the calculation; (c) biogenic CO 2 emissions; (d) the chosen base year; (e) the source of the emission factors used and the global warming potential (GWP) rates used or a reference to the (2016) GWP source; (f) the chosen consolidation approach for emissions; (g) standards, methodologies, assumptions used, and calculation tools used

-GRI 305-2 (202 16)

-Energy indirect (Scope 2) GHG emissions: (a) gross location-based energy indirect (Scope 2) GHG emissions; (b) If applicable, gross market-based energy indirect (Scope 2) GHG emissions in metric tons of CO2 equivalent; (c) gases included in the calculation, if available; (d) the chosen base year; (e) standards, methodologies, and assumptions used; (f) the source of the emission factors used and the global warming potential (GWP) rates used or a reference to the GWP source, if available; (g) the chosen consolidation approach for emissions
+Direct (Scope 1) GHG emissions: (a) gross direct (Scope 1) GHG emissions; (b) gases included in the calculation; (c) biogenic CO 2 emissions; (d) the chosen base year; (e) the source of the GRI 305-1 (2016) emission factors used and the global warming potential (GWP) rates used or a reference to the (====) GWP source; (f) the chosen consolidation approach for emissions; (g) standards, methodologies, assumptions used, and calculation tools used Energy indirect (Scope 2) GHG emissions: (a) gross energy indirect (Scope 2) GHG emissions; (b) If applicable, gross market-based energy indirect (Scope 2) GHG emissions in metric tons of GRI 305-2 CO 2 equivalent; (c) gases included in the calculation, if available; (c) the chosen base year; (d) (2016) standards, methodologies, and assumptions used; (e) the source of the emission factors used and the global warming potential (GWP) rates used or a reference to the GWP source, if available; (f) the chosen consolidation approach for emissions

 Topic boundary: We require all companies and parts of companies which have provided information for this report (as listed in Appendix I) to report their emissions.
 This helps operating companies to manage emissions more effectively and to identify opportunities for reduction.
-We use the operational control management approach.
+We use the operational control consolidation approach.